 a charming city to call home

-Located just south of Nashville, Franklin is a beautiful town with a historic past and promising future.
+Located just south of Nashville, Franklin is a beautiful town with a historic past and a promising future.
 The city was founded in 1799 and serves as the county seat of Williamson County.
 Franklin has won many awards and honors over the years, including “Best Southern Town” and a top “Business-Friendly City.”
 In August 2020, the city was given one of the ten “All-American City” awards in the United States.
 Franklin has also been recognized by the National Civic League for its inclusive efforts toward promoting health, well-being, and strong relationships among residents, businesses, and local leaders.

 New residents of Franklin, TN will quickly learn that history is a huge part of the town - so much so that the city has become a popular tourist destination.
 One of the most notable historic sites is the “Battle of Franklin,” where one of the largest Civil War battles took place over 150 years ago.
 To learn more about Franklin’s rich history, go to www.visitfranklin.com or head to the Visitors Center in downtown Franklin.
 The city offers free, self-guided walking tours, such as the African American Heritage tour and the Tennessee Civil War Trail.